bwilken01/bwilken01.github.io/_posts/2024-10-21-association-rule-learning.md

 ```

 <br>
-In the table below, we can see the ten highest product relationships, based upon Lift
+In the table below, we can see the ten highest product relationships, based upon Lift.
 <br>
 <br>